otacke/h5pxapikatchu/readme.txt

 Initial release.

 == Upgrade Notice ==

+= 0.3.7 =
+Upgrade if you expect someone using Edge.

 = 0.3.6 =
 Upgrade if you have "teacher" roles that create H5P content and need to see the results to their contents.